salesforce/test-drop-in-framework/README.md

 for development in Eclipse.
 2. Run `mvn clean` to install any dependencies.
 3. Start up eclipse, import project test-drop-in-framework.
+4. Compile project and create jar file:
-4. Run `mvn compile jar:jar` to compile project and create jar file target/test-drop-in-framework-1.0.0.jar
+a.
+When your project is based on WebDriver 3.x or newer, run `mvn compile jar:jar` which creates jar file target/test-drop-in-framework-2.0.0.jar
-5. Run `mvn install:install-file -Dfile=target/test-drop-in-framework-1.0.0.jar -DpomFile=pom.xml`
+b.
+When your project is based on WebDriver 2.x, run `mvn compile jar:jar -f pom-selenium2.xml` which creates jar file target/test-drop-in-framework-selenium2-2.0.0.jar
-to deploy jar file to local repository
+5. Deploy jar file to local repository:
+a.
+When your project is based on WebDriver 3.x or newer, run `mvn install:install-file -Dfile=target/test-drop-in-framework-2.0.0.jar -DpomFile=pom.xml`
+b.
+When your project is based on WebDriver 2.x, run `mvn install:install-file -Dfile=target/test-drop-in-framework-selenium2-2.0.0.jar -DpomFile=pom-selenium2.xml`

 Please note: the framework has to prohibit context switching during runtime.
 Therefore it is not possible to run both test classes via "mvn test" and have all